-CAD-1883 has been discovered in the research collaboration with Cadent Therapeutics.
-By changing the calcium sensitivity of the SK channels, CAD-1883 causes potassium current to flow at lower calcium concentrations, potentially restoring neuronal firing regularity and improving motor function.
+CAD-1883, a first-in-class selective positive allosteric modulator of SK channels (small conductance, calcium-activated potassium ion channels) was discovered in a research collaboration between Saniona and Cadent Therapeutics.
+By increasing the calcium sensitivity of the SK channels, CAD-1883 causes potassium current to flow at lower calcium concentrations, potentially restoring neuronal firing regularity and improving motor function.

 Cadent Therapeutics is currently developing CAD-1883 for treatment of the neurological movement disorders, essential tremor and spinocerebellar ataxia.
 CAD-1883 has, in a Phase 1 dose escalation trial, been well-tolerated at all doses to date.
 In addition to ownership in the merged Cadent Therapeutics, Saniona is also eligible to receive royalties on any potential products developed and commercialized from the collaboration program.

 Essential tremor is a neurological disorder characterized by uncontrollable shaking or tremor in different parts of the body, including the head, arms, hands, neck, and chin.
 It is the most common movement disorder affecting 10 million people in the United States alone.
 In preclinical disease models, CAD-1883 has demonstrated the ability to improve motor control and reduce tremor.
 A Phase 2 trial was initiated in the fourth quarter of 2018 for the treatment of essential tremor.